dune73/test-4/tutorial-8/README.md

 ### Step 8: Summarizing all rule exclusions

 Time to look back and rearrange the configuration file with all the rule exclusions.
 I have regrouped them a bit, swapped the rule IDs 10001 and 10002, and I added some comments.
+It's quite a few of rule exclusions.
+But then it's also for a site blogging about SQL running at paranoia level 4; not too bad I think.

 ```bash
 # === ModSec Core Rule Set: Runtime Exclusion Rules (ids: 10000-49999)